 Molecular engineering of green polymer-surfactants by microfluidic SAS

-The industrial partner for this project is Procter & Gamble, a world leading formulations company, and our focus will be in the discovery of sustainable and high efficiency formulations, in terms of (i) replacing conventional polymer additives, with naturally derived polysaccharides of precise architectures and functionalities, (ii) reducing the temperature required for emulsification (e.g. in cleaning processes) and (iii) improving the efficiency of the emulsification process (thereby reducing the concentration of active ingredients), and this reduce their environmental footprint.
+The industrial partner for this project is Procter & Gamble, a world leading formulations company, and our focus is on the discovery of sustainable and high efficiency formulations, in terms of replacing conventional polymer additives, with naturally derived polysaccharides of precise architectures and functionalities, reducing the temperature required for emulsification (e.g. in cleaning processes) and improving the efficiency of the emulsification process (thereby reducing the concentration of active ingredients), this to reduce their environmental footprint.
 SANS and SAXS play a key role in establishing the fundamental knowledge (beyond empirical correlations) of such model formulations, increase the agility and resilience of this multi-billion £ industry and enable the next-generation of high-performance, greener, and tailored complex fluids.